Battling the Unbelief of Covetousness

 4. Covetousness Lets You Down When You Need Help Most

 It lets you down in the hour of death.
-1 Timothy 6:7 says, "We brought nothing into the world and we cannot take anything out of the world."
-At the greatest crisis of your life, when you need contentment and hope and security more than any other time, your money and all your possessions take wings and fly away.
+First Timothy 6:7 says, “We brought nothing into the world and we cannot take anything out of the world.”
+At the greatest crisis of your life, when you need contentment, and hope, and security more than any other time, your money and all your possessions take wings and fly away.
 They let you down.
-They are fair weather friends at best.
+They are fair-weather friends at best.
 And you enter eternity with nothing but the measure of contentment that you had in God.

-In the end covetousness destroys the soul in hell.
-The reason I am sure that this destruction is not some temporary financial fiasco but final destruction in hell is that Paul says in verse 12 that covetousness is to be resisted with the fight of faith; and then he adds, "take hold of the eternal life to which you were called when you made the good confession."
-What's at stake in fleeing covetousness and fighting the fight of faith is eternal life.
-(See 6:19.)
+In the end, covetousness destroys the soul in hell.
+The reason I am sure that this destruction is not some temporary financial fiasco, but final destruction in hell, is that Paul says in verse 12 that covetousness is to be resisted with the fight of faith; and then he adds, “take hold of the eternal life to which you were called when you made the good confession.”
+What’s at stake in fleeing covetousness and fighting the fight of faith is eternal life (1 Timothy 6:19).

-1 Timothy 6:6 "There is great gain in godliness with contentment."
-GREAT GAIN!
-GREAT GAIN!
-Stay where you are, Lion of Covetousness.
+First Timothy 6:6: “There is great gain in godliness with contentment.”
+Great gain!
+Great gain!
+Stay where you are, lion of covetousness.
 I have great gain in God.
 This is my faith!

 Brothers and sisters, all covetousness is unbelief.
-Learn with me, O learn with me, how to use the sword of the Spirit to fight the good fight of faith, and lay hold on eternal life!
+Learn with me how to use the sword of the Spirit to fight the good fight of faith, and lay hold on eternal life.